compasjs/compas/packages/code-gen/test/README.md

 ## E2E tests

-For execution of the generated code that does not belong in target beaviour tests or generator tests, we have E2E tests.
+For execution of the generated code that does not belong in target behaviour tests or generator tests, we have E2E tests.
 We write these in the form of examples, showing a minimal e2e flow of various features.